ForestRacks/Knowledgebase/README.md

 # ForestRacks Translations

 Welcome to the repository for markdown translations for the ForestRacks [blog](https://forestracks.com/blog) and [documentation](https://forestracks.com/docs)!
-Here, you will find comprehensive guides, tutorials, and reference materials to help you navigate through our system effortlessly.
+Here, you will find our tutorials, and reference materials to help you navigate through our system effortlessly.
 Whether you're a beginner or an experienced user, this documentation is made for providing ForestRacks services with the necessary information to maximize client experience.

 ## Contributing